kazmonroy/frontend-developer-application/README.md

-# Sundsgårdens Folkhögskola: Frontend Developer Application
+# Frontend Developer Application

+Application for the Frontend Developer course at Sundsgårdens Folkhögskola.